neznajko/poker/README.md

 *scenario cards*, they are put in front of the *deck* and the *deck pointer* is set accordingly
 after them.

-The cards just before the second dump of the deck are called *gamecards* and are used for building
+The cards just before the second dump of *deck* are called *gamecards* and are used for building
 players' hands by generating all possible combinations between pocket and community cards and
 pickinig the hand with maximum rank for each player.